Clinical Academic Mentorship Scheme

 The Clinical Academic Mentorship Scheme (CAMS) offers promising clinical neuroscientists an exciting opportunity to kick-start their academic career.

-Trainees will be allocated a senior clinical academic mentor and a junior mentor who is a current clinical academic trainee at the Centre.
+Trainees will be allocated a senior clinical academic mentor and a junior mentor (a buddy) who is a current clinical academic trainee at the Centre.

 Places will be allocated selectively, and competition will be strong.
-Applications require a brief CV (maximum 4 pages) and a covering email outlining why you would like to appointed to the scheme and your career plans.
+Applications require a brief CV (maximum four pages) and a covering letter outlining why you would like to be appointed to the scheme and your career plans.

 For more information and to apply, please contact Professor George Kirov at firstname.lastname@example.org.